grishalisov/antifraud-baks-cards/README.md

 So... the dataset is located at https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download

-You can unpack the file and put it in the directory with the code using:
+You can unpack the file and put it in the code directory with the code using:

     mv archive.csv /path-to-code/antifraud-baks-cards/archive.csv
     cp archive.csv credicard.csv